cvonk/esp8285-mqtt_light/README.md

 * initially, the green LED will blink 3 times every second to indicate that it is in WiFi AP mode for configuration
 * use your phone or laptop to connect to the ESP* access point, this should bring you to the configuration page. (if not, browse to  192.168.4.1 by hand)
 * using the web page, configure WiFi SSID and password, and MQTT parameters.
 Let's assume the topic is "room/lamp".
 * this should connect the ESP to your usual WiFi.
-The green LED will first blink 2 times (every second) to indicate that it is connecting to the your WiFi router.
+The green LED will first blink 2 times (every second) to indicate that it is connecting to your WiFi router.
 * once connected to WiFi, the green LED will change to 1 blink (every second) to indicate it is connecting to the MQTT broker.
 * run Eclipse "ponte" on e.g. raspberry pi (rpi).  "ponte" is a MQTT broker, but can also be accessed using HTTP
 * once connected to the MQTT broker, the green LED will go off.